 Why do trees matter?

 Here’s a discussion thread in our facebook group with so many great answers to that question.
 Come and share your perspectives on trees.

 Roles of Trees in a Permaculture System

-This article will give you a ton of ideas for how to integrate your trees into the whole-system.
+This article will give you a ton of ideas for how to integrate your permaculture trees into the whole-system.

 Benefits of Permaculture Trees in Cities

 If you remember the Scale of Permanence, tree crops are one of the longest lasting yet easiest to change pieces of the permaculture puzzle.
 But don’t think of the trees as individuals.
 Think about how all the trees on your site connect and create relationships, and design accordingly.

 This article discusses the ways in which permaculture trees improve the overall yield of a site.

 Trees Make You Live Longer